A Quick Recap

 This is Part 2 of our series on what happens inside ChatGPT when you ask a question.
 We've covered Query Fanouts and now the Shopping Connector.

-There's more to explore, like how citations are structured, how news results differ from web results, and how the AI decides what to include in its response.
+There's more to explore, like how citations are structured, how news results differ from web results, and how the AI decides what to include.
 We'll share what we find.